AsmanHud/AsmanHud/README.md

 - **Tech Stack**: Python, C/C++, React + JS/TS, ChatGPT, Perplexity 😉.
 - **Goal**: Build a successful tech startup.
 - **Open to collaboration** on any meaningful project.

 ---

-## Quote
-> *“My desire to be the best is massive.
-But you know what else is massive?
-LOOOOO-”*

----